 Subscriptions Services & Kits

 One of the most important things to cut out when you’re looking to save money is anything that requires a monthly payment.
-While it’s okay to have one or two, keeping Netflix, Disney +, HBO, Hulu, Spotify, Amazon Prime, and Blue Apron could build up to hundreds of dollars each month.
+While it’s okay to have one or two, keeping Netflix, Disney +, HBO, Spotify, Amazon Prime, and GoodFood could build up to hundreds of dollars each month.

 Or you can think about it this way - keep one subscription for entertainment, and one that helps you in your daily life.
 For example, if you use Amazon Prime to quickly order value packs of household supplies, it's worth keeping.
 If your family truly loves watching a movie together every week on Netflix, keep it!
 It's a matter of cutting out the clutter and not letting your life depend on multiple subscriptions that end up costing as much as your phone bill every month.